-The Keck Microscopy Facility provides training and access to light microscopy instrumentation for the entire University of Washington community as a cost center.
-Non-UW researchers may also use the Keck Microscopy Facility.
-Instrumentation includes confocal, widefield, and image restoration (deconvolution) microscopes.
+The W. M. Keck Microscopy Center provides training and access to light microscopy instrumentation for the entire University of Washington community as a service center.
+Non-UW researchers may also use the W. M. Keck Microscopy Center.
+Instrumentation includes scanning confocal and widefield microscopes.
 Access to image processing and analysis computers and software is also available.

-Training of new users, consultation with regard to selecting and optimizing imaging techniques, and advice on specimen preparation are available from the Keck Center manager, Greg Martin.
+Training of new users, consultation with regard to selecting and optimizing imaging techniques, and advice on specimen preparation are available from the Keck Center manager, Nathaniel Peters.

 The Keck Center is provided administrative supported by the departments of Physiology & Biophysics and Pharmacology.

-The Keck Imaging Facility is located in the Health Sciences Building K-wing, Room 507.
+The W. M. Keck Microscopy Center is located in the Health Sciences Building K-wing, Room 507.
 Directions to K-wing

-© 2007 Keck Microscopy Facility, University of Washington
+© 2018 W. M. Keck Microscopy Center, University of Washington